Recent Illinois Health Department Resources:

 Lake County Department of Health Hot Line: 847-377-8130

-As the health and safety of our nearly 2,800 students and 350 faculty and staff is our first and foremost priority, we will be working this summer to prepare for the implementation of the guidelines from the IDPH and the ISBE, as well as the Centers for Disease Control.
-In addition to the requirements listed above, students, faculty and staff should expect that any return to campus will require these additional safety and health precautions:
+As the health and safety of our nearly 2,800 students and 350 faculty and staff is our first and foremost priority, we worked this past summer to prepare for the implementation of the guidelines from the IDPH and the ISBE, as well as the Centers for Disease Control.
+In addition to the requirements listed above, students, faculty, and staff that have returned to campus are required to follow these additional safety and health precautions: